frontenddogma/web-development-glossary/manuscript/b.md

 : A property of a product, system, or technology that allows for interoperability with an older legacy system, or with input designed for such a system, especially in telecommunications and computing.
 Modifying a system in a way that does not allow backward compatibility is sometimes called breaking backward compatibility.&nbsp;[†](#w-backward-compatibility)

 Bad Neighborhood
 : Bad quality websites, or websites that are being penalized and downgraded by search engines.
-In SEO, links to and from bad neighborhood websites are recommended to be avoided.
+Search engine optimization (SEO) best practices suggest to avoid links to and from bad neighborhood websites.

 Bandwidth
 : The maximum rate of data transfer across a given path.
 Bandwidth may be characterized as network bandwidth, data bandwidth, or digital bandwidth.&nbsp;[†](#w-bandwidth)